MrBrunotte/worldofshape/README.md

 World of Shape is a website that aims to get the user in shape and lose weight in 30 days!

-This is attained when the user purchase and attends a 30-day excercise program where the user will have access to World of Shapes personal trainers, the training program and mealplans the user chosed to purchase.
+This is attained when the user purchase and attends a 30-day excercise program where the user will have access to World of Shapes personal trainers, the training program and mealplans the user chose to purchase.
 The user is encuraged to take a "before" and "after" picture of themself in order to monitor thier progress.
 The World of Shape concept has a proven system that can be validated in the testimonial section of the website.

 ### **Purpose of Project**